|California Settlers Places Tremont CA|

 For a time, trains stopped at nearby Tremont Station if there were passengers or freight.

-They needed a local church and in 1863 some local women formed The "Tremont Mite Society" for that purpose.
+They needed a local church and in 1863 some local women formed The "Ladies Mite Society of Tremont" for that purpose.
 The idea was for various families to contribute 50 cents each from time to time to help fund a church.
-There were various church-related mite societies around the U.S. at that time, named after a biblical story about a woman donating what little money ("mites" [copper coins]) she had [Luke 21:1-4].
+There were various church-related mite societies around the U.S. at that time, named after a biblical story about a widow donating what little money (a "mite" [copper coins]) she had [Luke 21:1-4].

 The families sold their share of the Silveyville church, about 10 miles away, for $700 and raised $600 from the Mite donations, and while temporarily meeting in the community hall, began to build their church..
 They built at this location because that's where two acres of land were donated by the Hyde family.

 Much of the actual labor in constructing the church was volunteer.
 The pulpit was built by the Gordon brothers and Judge and Justice of the Peace Cloutman.